SCRT-HQ/VaporShell/docs/glossary/Add-VSRoute53RecordSetGroupRecordSet.md

 ```

 ### -HostedZoneName
-The name of the domain for the hosted zone where you want to add the resource record set.
+The name of the hosted zone that you want to create records in.
 When you create a stack using an AWS::Route53::RecordSet that specifies HostedZoneName, AWS CloudFormation attempts to find a hosted zone whose name matches the HostedZoneName.
 If AWS CloudFormation cannot find a hosted zone with a matching domain name, or if there is more than one hosted zone with the specified domain name, AWS CloudFormation will not create the stack.
+Specify either HostedZoneName or HostedZoneId, but not both.
-If you have multiple hosted zones with the same domain name, you must explicitly specify the hosted zone using HostedZoneId.
+If you have multiple hosted zones with the same domain name, you must specify the hosted zone using HostedZoneId.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-route53-recordset.html#cfn-route53-recordset-hostedzonename
 PrimitiveType: String